AdamPayzant/HIST3814_part_three/log.md

 `./Topic_Model_R`

 Gah, I'm having some annoying issues with using packages for this one.
+It's some g++ compilation error, my guess is it's a Linux issue.
 I read through the tutorial so I know how it should work and it seems quite interesting, but I want to get other tasks done before I go too far down this debug rabbit hole.

 ## Network Analysis in Python